Walter-Stroebel/PersonAI/USERGUIDE.md

 This is your visual board where ideas take shape.
 Each 'node' or bubble represents an idea or piece of information.

-- **Selecting Nodes**: Just click on a node to select it.
+- **Selecting Nodes**: Just click on nodes to select them.
 Right-click to deselect.
+- **Nodes contain text, you will see that at the bottom of the display.
+- **If you click on an already selected node, it will be displayed full screen.
+I don't like that myself, I will probably change how that works.
 - **What Happens Next**: The selected nodes are used to guide the tool in generating more specific information for you.

 ![Main screen](main.png)